irenealgi/irenealegre.com/reading-list.md

 As for fiction, I've discovered the little gem that is _Good Wives_, finished the _Neapolitan Novels_ by Elena Ferrante (which was really satisfying) and did not fall in love with Maugham, which was surprising.

 I started off the year with a list of books I wanted to read – and never got around to actually reading.
 I don't think I'll try to do this in 2019 – it didn't work for me.
-There's just too much I want to read, and I'm an impulsive reader.
+There's just too much I want to read, and I'm an impulsive reader at heart, so in 2019 I plan to be an even more eclectic reader, expanding my horizons in all directions, as valuable knowledge can come from any source.

-##2018 (45)
+## 2018 (45)

-####Fiction (9)
+#### Fiction (9)

 1. *The Story of a New Name*, Elena Ferrante ⭐️
 2. *Of Human Bondage*, W. Somerset Maugham ⭐️